rodrigopivi/Chatito/spec.md

 non printable characters, this are the requirements of document source text and some terminology:

 - Format: UTF-8
-- Valid characters: only the printable basic ASCII range
+- Valid characters: Allow international language characters.
 - White space: allows white space character, not horizontal tab
 - Line end: new line, carriage return, carriage return + new line (supporting non windows and windows)
 - Indentation: should use a 4 space character to define the scope of entities